mjua1467/phpscripttask/README.md

 # phpscripttask
 # About
-This is php script test to read csv file and import it into database
+This is php script test to read csv file and import it into database.
+It has four classes as followings:
+- Base: Basic class for all other classes including common functions and variables such as config
+- utilHelper: Util class, which has useful functions which help other classes such as email vaildation
+- fileHelper: related to file read/write actions, including parse file contents and return array by file types
+- dbHelper: Related to db actions, such as connection, create and insert

 # Command line options
       • --file [csv file name] – this is the name of the CSV to be parsed \n